Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Introduction

 \section{Introduction}

 Cavity optomechanics is a rapidly developing research field involving quantum optics and nanoscience \cite{ref-1,ref-2,ref-3}.
-Work in this field aims to study the radiation-pressure (RP) coupling between electromagnetic and mechanical degrees of freedom \cite{ref-4,ref-5,ref-6}.
-Recently, particular interest has focused on theoretically exploring single-photon optomechanical effects \cite{ref-7,ref-8,ref-9} since exploiting the intrinsic nonlinear RP interaction of the cavity optomechanics would open the doors to a much vaster realm of possibilities in the quantum regime.
+Work in this field focuses on studying the radiation-pressure (RP) coupling between electromagnetic and mechanical degrees of freedom \cite{ref-4,ref-5,ref-6}.
+Recently, particular interest has been devoted to exploring optomechanical effects in the few-photon regime \cite{ref-7,ref-8,ref-9}, as exploiting the intrinsic nonlinear RP interaction (\textit{note that, as the dominant contribution to optomechanical nonlinearity, it is commonly referred to as the optomechanical coupling}) of the cavity optomechanics would open the doors to a much vaster realm of possibilities in the quantum regime.
 Many unusual phenomena appear in this regime, such as the appearance of phonon sidebands in the cavity emission spectrum \cite{ref-10}, the photon blockade effect due to a weakly driving laser \cite{ref-11,ref-12,ref-13,ref-14}, and the generation of macroscopic quantum superposition \cite{ref-15,ref-16}.

-However, the single-photon optomechanical effects have not been observed yet under existing experimental techniques.
-It is because the single-photon optomechanical coupling is too weak to be distinguished from the environmental noise in the standard optomechanical systems \cite{ref-17}.
-In the field of cavity optomechanics, how to reinforce the coupling to reach the regime of strong single-photon coupling is still one of the nontrivial challenges.